 You may encounter a few

 LNK2001 errors at compilation indicating that certain functions were not resolved.
-Simply delete those functions from the def file and proceed.
+Simply delete those functions from the automatically generated def file and proceed.

 I suggest you use the Python script to do the dirty job for you.